zero-to-mastery/ZTM-Quest/Readme.md

 There are some rules regarding contributions (especially during hacktoberfest)
 - No competition who resolves a issues first or who fixes a pull request first.
 Helping each other is good and important but creating pressure doesn't help
 - Fixing just one typo per pull request is not really considered adding a lot of value.
 Make sure you add real value by contributing to the game itself with logic, assets or screenplays
-- We know that everyone wants his/her pull request as fast merged as possible.
-Remember, this is a open source project and each person who works on it, does so in his/her freetime.
+- We know that everyone wants their pull request as fast merged as possible.
+Remember, this is a open source project and each person who works on it, does so in their freetime.
 Also the maintainers!
 - If a pull request got reviewed and problems were found, we will reject it first and request changes as long as the pull request is valid.
 No need to panic here.
 Just something which is common practice
 - If you add game assets or entire new maps to the game, make sure to keep track of any credits and shout outs which we have to make for third party resources.
 Altough they might be free to use, it is more than fair to give creative artists credit for their work.
 Even if it is a self-made asset, add yourself to the [asset_credits](./asset_credits.md) file